Trade Promotions in the Nordics

-  To be able to analyze the results you need to have the data in the same place but in most cases the data is scattered.
-Also, getting retailers convinced about something that differs from their opinion requires strong fact-based argumentation.
+To be able to analyze the results you need to have data in the same place but in most cases the data is scattered.
+Also, convincing retailers anything that differs from their opinion requires strong fact-based argumentation.
 Getting those needed proof points in place, requires a lot of work.

 The struggle is real

-  It came very clear, that most of the FMCG companies share similar challenges.
-We grouped the most common pain points in three categories:
+It became very clear, that most of the FMCG companies share similar challenges.
+We grouped the most common pain points into three categories:

-  - Internal process related to managing trade promotions
+- Internal processes related to managing trade promotions

 - Planning and analyzing the performance of trade promotions

 - Executing trade promotions in collaboration with a retailer

 Next we’ll go deeper into these challenges and show how an FMCG company can overcome them.